Undergraduate study | Arabic

 Why study Arabic in Edinburgh?

-The fifth most widely spoken language in the world, Arabic is the main language of more than 250 million people inhabiting a huge swathe of land extending from the Atlantic coast of North Africa to the Persian Gulf.
+The sixth most widely spoken language in the world, Arabic is the main language of more than 350 million people inhabiting a huge swathe of land extending from the Atlantic coast of North Africa to the Persian Gulf.
 It is one of the six official languages of the United Nations and, as well as opening the door to a fascinating and varied region, provides access to the rich intellectual heritage of Islam.

-- You can take Arabic as a single honours subject, or jointly with one of a range of other subjects.
-It doesn’t matter if you're a complete beginner.
+- You’ll complete a four-year Master of Arts (MA) honours degree.
+You can take Arabic with Islamic and Middle Eastern Studies as a single honours degree, or study Arabic jointly with one of a range of other subjects, including other languages.

 - You’ll be based at the heart of the University of Edinburgh, in the city’s historic centre.
 Our Georgian building has its own library and the Main University Library is just across the square from us, housing over 23,000 IMES resources, including the Serjeant and Watt Collections.

 - Our approach to learning and teaching is active, inclusive and question driven to help you gain skills for life after university.